INDEPENDENCE, Ohio (AP) — LeBron James respected Phil Jackson’s unmatched coaching accomplishments. That affection has vanished.

 Along with close friends Maverick Carter, Rich Paul and Randy Mims, James has built a sports business empire.
 Among the group’s most prominent successes are landing James a lifetime contract with Nike worth nearly $1 billion and launching a film and TV production company that has partnered with Warner Bros.

 Carter handles James’ business affairs while Paul serves as his agent — and for several other top players — and Mims works with the Cavs.
-They formed LRMR marketing shortly after James turned pro, and the 31-year-old three-time champion was criticized for surrounding himself with friends.
+They formed LRMR marketing shortly after James turned pro, and the 31-year-old three-time champion was highly criticized for surrounding himself with friends.

-“I’ve tried to put my guys in position to where they can walk in a meeting and go places and they don’t need me because they got to a point where they’ve done their homework,” James said.
+“I’ve tried to put my guys in position to where they can walk in a meeting and go places and they don’t need me because they got to a point where they’ve done their homework,” he said.
 “They’ve studied on what they want to do and they can hold a meeting without me because of the respect that they have and the knowledge they have.
 That’s just 12 years of hard work and dedication that we put to each other.
 I know Phil’s in a position of power in our sport, but to criticize me and my guys over that is nonsense.”

 RECOMMENDED FOR YOU